maciejskorski/software_engineering/_sources/ngrok.md

 We will use [ngrok]() to publish a server running on a private Colab Virtual Machine.

+## Proxying HTTP from VM

 Access a Virtual Machine on Colab or Codespaces.
 Install the Python wrapper `ngrok` with `pip install pyngrok --quiet`.

-Start a simple http server (here on port 5000):
+Start a simple http deamon (here on port 5000):
 ```python
 import _thread as thread
 import http.server